 My refugee status is unlike most others.
 Not that this changes much in terms of bureaucracy, but still, my case is unique.
-As a child, I was never given a Jordan nationality, I had a chance to get a more permanent residency, but it is too expensive – that kind of money is just not easy to come by, let alone for a family with three children.
-Even though life would be easier with a better passport or a more stable chance to live and stay in Germany, I remember that my refugee status also led to the greatest gift of my life.
-I was accepted to study with Kiron for its online political science track.
-This chance, or should I say childhood dream, to become a true political scientist, one with a certificate to prove it, was given to me by Kiron, and for this, I am forever thankful.
-With Kiron I have been able to transform my lifelong secret of reading forbidden books into a daily, acceptable practice.
-My nights of studying materials and histories not recognized or accepted as legitimate fields are no more.
-The countdown towards turning my dream into a reality are within reach, I just know it!
-And all thanks to Kiron…I am taking the first real steps towards going back to school, doing a masters or maybe even a PhD.
+As a child and up until now, I was never given Jordanian citizenship, I had a chance to get a temporary residence permit in Jordan, but this means that I can’t work freely and have limited access to jobs, so I do not have an equal chance to earn equal wages, especially for a family with three children.
+Even though life would be easier with a better passport or a more stable chance to live and stay in Germany, I also remember that my refugee status led me to one of the greatest gifts of my life.
+Since Kiron made Jordan one of its focus countries, I was accepted to study Kiron’s online political science study track.
+This chance, or should I say childhood dream, to become a true political scientist, one with a certificate to prove it, will be one day achieved through Kiron, and for this, I am forever thankful.
+With Kiron I will be able to transform my long-term hobby of researching topics and writing articles into a daily, acceptable and paid practice.
+The nights I spent reading books, materials and histories that are not recognized or accepted as legitimate fields in Syria are no more.
+Time constraints and my constant conflict between working on my dream voluntarily and working as a radiographer technician will eventually finish.
+The countdown towards turning my dream into a reality is within reach, I just know it!
+And all thanks to Kiron…I am taking the first real steps towards starting a bachelor degree and having the chance to work in a real job in the same field of my dream, and later doing a masters or maybe even a PhD.

-This lesson of education is something I want to instill in my children and family.
+This lesson of education is something I want to instill in my children.
 Even my wife wants to study business with Kiron now, that’s how much I rave about the online courses!
+She has been supporting me this entire time to achieve my dream.
 My daughter, at only 9-years-old is already determined to be an archeologist, and I want to do everything in my power to support this.
 I have two younger sons, one of which already plays the role of the little philosopher of the family.
 It’s great, we are a mix of people with different interests, which makes family dinner conversations always interesting.
 I love being at home with my family.
 I have never been one to be out socializing at great lengths.
 In some ways I feel I always isolated myself to a certain degree, but I am thankful for this, because it was in my moments of solitude that I focused on my books and on my passion for political science.
 In the past few years I have become more social, and while it isn’t always easy, I realize how important it is, especially in social science.
 Studying from books only gets you so far, but I have found that I am learning so many interesting things about society and politics in my daily interactions and I love it – an entirely new perspective, one more outward and enlightening.

-The best part about the new perspective, is the self-acceptance I have learned along the way.
-Maybe it’s because I’m more social and maybe it’s because I’ve experience more and have this new found wisdom..but whatever it is, I’m going to take advantage of the energy I have for learning.
-Even at 35-years-old I am as eager – maybe even more – as a young 18-year-old teenager having the first chance to learn at university.
-You are never to old to learn, to dream or to be curious about the world around you.
-In fact, sometimes i think that the older you get, the deeper you learn.
+The best part about the new perspective is the self-acceptance I have learned along the way.
+Maybe it’s because I have become more social and maybe it’s because I’ve experienced more and have this new found wisdom..but whatever it is, I’m going to take advantage of the energy I have for learning.
+Even at 35-years-old, I am as eager – maybe even more – as a young 18-year-old teenager having the first chance to learn at university.
+You are never too old to learn, to dream or to be curious about the world around you.
+In fact, sometimes I think that the older you get, the deeper you learn.
 This is not to say that there are not other important things in life.
-Safety, peace of mind and happiness – I also believe that if you are safe and happy you can be the best version of yourself.
+Safety, peace of mind and happiness – I also believe that if you are safe and happy, then you can be the best version of yourself.
 I try to turn every situation into a good one, even if I do not have access to things I want, I find a way to make it work.
-Whether it was sneaking forbidden books as a teenager or working a radiographer technician job to provide for my family while I chase my dream of becoming a political science – you just have to make due with the tools you are given.
+Whether it was reading a lot of books as a teenager, or taking advantage of some free time while working in a radiographer technician job in order to provide a life for my family while I chase my dream of becoming a political science – you just have to make due with the tools you are given.

-Despite being a refugee nearly my entire life, I am determined to follow my dream of becoming a political scientists.
-And although the status of refugee has proven difficult for my family and I on multiple occasions, like everyone else, we manage.
-And in fact, had it not been for my refugee status, I would not have found Kiron, and without Kiron, I would not have found myself.
-I am a lucky man, with a good family.
+Despite being a refugee nearly my entire life, I am determined to follow my dream of becoming a political scientist.
+And although the status of being a refugee has proven difficult for my family and I on multiple occasions, like everyone else, we manage.
+And in fact, had it not been for my refugee status, I would not have found Kiron, and without Kiron, I would not have been able to make this important next step towards my dream.
+So now I am a lucky man, with a good family.
 There are so many chances in life, all of which might lead you in a different direction.
-My advice is to hold on to your dream, and that if you believe in it, it doesn’t matter which way life will take you, in the end, you will reach your goal and you will feel the greatest sense of satisfaction.
+My advice is to hold on to your dream, and that if you believe in it, it doesn’t matter which way life will take you, in the end, you will reach your goal and you will feel the greatest sense of satisfaction.”

 Interview by Flora Roenneberg #Education4Integration campaign, sponsored by H&M Foundation